Skip to main content

 Note: We display your own custom naming of the unit inputs when possible, so you can specify what a given input was set up to capture on a machine.
 This can be configured in Trackunit Verify

-Workday hours measure the time between the first and last recorded activity during a workday.
-For example, if the first activity record is at 6 AM and the last one for the day is at 2 PM, the workday hours will be shown as 8 hours (08:00), regardless of any activity in between.
+• Work day hours: Work day hours refers to the first and last recorded activity during a work day.
+For example, if the first activity record is at 6 AM and the last one for the day is at 2 PM, the work day hours will be shown as 8 hours (08:00), regardless of any activity in between.

 Schedule the report